Vikarna

-In the Hindu epic Mahabharata, Vikarna (विकर्ण) was the third Kaurava, a son of Dhritarashtra and Gandhari, and a brother to the crown prince Duryodhana.
-Vikarna is also referred to as the most reputable of the Kauravas.
-Vikarna was the only Kaurava who opposed the humiliation of Draupadi, the wife of his cousins, the Pandavas, after Yudhisthira lost his freedom in a game of dice to Duryodhana.
+Vikarna (विकर्ण, vikarṇa) is a character in the Hindu epic Mahabharata.
+He is the third most prominent of the hundred Kaurava brothers, after Duryodhana and Duhshasana, but is regarded the most reputable among them.
+Vikarna is a son of King Dhritarashtra and Queen Gandhari of Kuru Kingdom.
+In the epic, his most prominent appearance occurs during the humiliation of Draupadi, the wife of his cousins—the Pandavas.
+Unlike most of his brothers, Vikarna openly opposed the event, questioning the morality and legality of Draupadi's treatment.
+However, his protest was ignored by the Duryodhana and his allies.
+Despite his moral objections, Vikarna remained loyal to Duryodhana and fought on the Kaurava side during the Kurukshetra War.
+He was eventually killed by Pandava Bhima, who had vowed to slay the Kaurava brothers.

 Etymology

 The word Vikarna has two meanings.
 Basically it is made from two words.
 First word is vinā (विना) or vishāla (विशाल), while second word is karna (कर्ण. vinā means 'without' and vishāla means 'large'.
 And karna means 'ears'.
 So this name contains two meanings.
 Either it is 'the one who is earless' or 'large eared'.
 This could say something about his character.
 It is possible that the name Vikarna basically came from his character of either not listening to anyone(self-esteemed) or who listens and captures wisdom through his (large)ears.

 While Karna cheered his friend Duryodhan and encouraged him to disrobe Droupadi, the Vikarna opposed Karna and speaks of righteous behaviour and proper respectful conduct towards women.

 Vikarna also means the exact opposite of Karna.